About Debra Ruh

 So, how important of a role will technology make in the inclusive workplace of the future?

 It’s so critical, and it’s here.
 It’s not the future anymore.
 Technology is critical.
 Digital inclusion.
 I talk about digital inclusion.
-I work with Huawei and Huawei has got an interesting reputation in the United States right now, but to decide that a billion, 400 million people are all wrong, it’s ridiculous because we’re in this together and so technology, access to affordable, reliable internet for everybody, technology that works.
+I work with Huawei and Huawei has got an interesting reputation in the United States right now, but to decide that a billion, 400 million people are all wrong, it’s ridiculous because we’re in this together and so technology, access to affordable, reliable internet for everybody, the technology that works.
+If you a big corporation, you need to be focused on tech for all, tech for good.

 You need to be helping with the United Nations’ sustainable development goals.
 You need to be telling us your stories.
 I wrote a book called “Inclusion Branding” and I said in the book, If you’re a corporation, and you’re doing these great things, but we don’t know about it, then you may as well not be doing them.